Overview of PhD Program

 HBS Guidelines for the Dissertation Proposal

-Research Plan: The student must provide a narrative project description which contains a detailed discussion of the following specific points.
+Research Plan: The student must provide a narrative project description that contains a detailed discussion of the following specific points.

-- An introduction which describes the public health problem and brief overview of the sample, aims/research questions, and public health significance.
+- An introduction that describes the public health problem and brief overview of the sample, aims/research questions, and public health significance.

-- A literature review which describes the supporting literature and a synthesis of the themes, gaps, and weaknesses in the literature related to the social and behavioral aspects of the proposed project.
+- A literature review that describes the supporting literature and a synthesis of the themes, gaps, and weaknesses in the literature related to the social and behavioral aspects of the proposed project.

 - A conceptual framework and theoretical foundations discussion.